 Cellular pictures are always hard to evaluate because of the pixelation from the compression of the file.
 However, day pictures are solid and possess decent color.
 Night pictures have good flash range and clarity.

-If you are wanting the camera for security surveillance, face recognition will be the toughest part for any infrared trail camera.
+If you are wanting the game trail camera for security surveillance, face recognition will be the toughest part for any infrared trail camera.
 Make sure you check out all our photos below.
 You will notice night pictures will greatly depend on how fast the subject is moving as to whether there will be blur or not.
 Overall, night pictures are good for a no glow infrared cellular camera, however, don't expect a perfectly clear picture to prosecute someone with.
-Cellular cameras are best for alerting you immediately when someone is in a place they aren't supposed to be, not for prosecution.
+Spartan Verizon cellular trail cameras are best for alerting you immediately when someone is in a place they aren't supposed to be, not for prosecution.

 Picture & Video Resting Power (on): 0.5 mW (power save on)